jsh/trendlist/README.md

 I welcome suggestions on what other checks I should add.

-### Documentation
+### There's Plenty of Documentation

-In addition to this README, the *trendlist* package is documented at `readthedocs.io`, which also links to a suite of tutorial notebooks, also available through `binder`.
+In addition to this README, the *trendlist* package is documented at `readthedocs.io`, which also links to a repository full of tutorial notebooks, which are also available through `binder`.

 ## Reference